 What are the Benefits of Closed-Loop Marketing?

-In a modern organizational structure, the connection between sales and marketing has been increasingly tenuous.
-Marketing tends to work to generate demand for the company, while sales works to turn that demand into revenue – but despite this, these teams rarely share data or have formal meetings with each other.
+The connection between sales and marketing has been increasingly tenuous in a modern organizational structure.
+Marketing tends to generate demand for the company, while sales work to turn that demand into revenue – but despite this, these teams rarely share data or have formal meetings with each other.

 Closed-loop marketing offers an end to this irrational division.
 The processes inherent in closed-loop marketing officially tie these two interconnected departments together through regular discussions and data sharing.

 This imparts benefits for both teams.
-Marketing teams will be able to shift away from prioritizing campaigns that generate leads, and directly tie their activities to revenue instead of aimlessly driving engagement.
+Marketing teams can shift away from prioritizing campaigns that generate leads and directly tie their activities to revenue instead of aimlessly driving engagement.
 Sales teams will be able to learn more about their target audience, including who they are, how they previously engaged with the brand, and which items they’re most interested in buying, helping them have a more pointed dialogue with leads.